dennisXZX/web-developer-notes/React.md

 #### Using CSS Module in create-react-app project

-First run `npm run eject` to get access to webpack config file.
+First run `npm run eject` to get access to your webpack config file.

-Go to `webpack.config.dev.js` and `webpack.config.prod.js` and add CSS modules feature in css-loader.
+Go to `webpack.config.dev.js` and `webpack.config.prod.js` and add CSS modules feature to css-loader.

 ```
 {